One of the best dance sequences in all of Hollywood musical history.

 I feel like I got to know DJ better as a character and I liked him more–he seemed more sympathetic, which is probably because of his more pronounced slacker, carefree tendencies.
-Raya, on the other hand, is focused to the point of being self-absorbed, unaware that she can’t have what she wants, she can’t achieve her goals without accommodating the will of others and helping them out from time to time (the film directly articulates this point).
+On the other hand, Raya is focused to the point of being self-absorbed, unaware that she can’t have what she wants and that she can’t achieve her goals without accommodating the will of others by helping them out from time to time (the film directly articulates this point).

 Visually, Stomp the Yard is silken sunshine and How She Move is grainy cyan (actually a nice touch I thought).
 I prefer the filmed danced aesthetic of the latter.
 The making-of featurette of Stomp the Yard suggests that capturing the energy and the awe-inspiring movements of the dancers necessitated frenetic cutting and slow-motion.
 How She Move, though, concentrates on a different aspect of stepping as spectacle and as dance (not quite sure how to explain it right now).
 The recital aesthetic is incorporated in conjunction with low-angle shots, high-angle shots, and minimal slow-motion.
 It reminded me of the music video for Busta Rhymes’s song “Put Your Hands Where My Eyes Can See” (directed by Hype Williams)–except much less use of fisheye lens.